Years 12 & 13

 Students following the IB Diploma must choose 6 subjects.
 Those following the IB Careers Programme chose the equivalent of three BTEC qualifications as well as one or two IB subjects.
 It is possible to study different combinations of BTEC and IB subjects but these will need to be discussed on an individual basis.

 Both the IB Diploma and the IB Careers Programme have a compulsory core element to them.
 The IB students complete an Extended Essay, study the Theory of Knowledge and complete CAS commitments (Creativity, Activity, Service).
-IB Careers Programme students complete an Extended Project, Work Experience as well as the same CAS as all other Year 12 and 13 students.
+IB Careers Programme students complete a Reflective Project, Language and Cultural Studies, and Community Engagement activities.

 The IB Diploma and the IB Careers Programme both have clear routes into Higher Education.
 The key is choosing the pathway that is most appropriate for the individual student.
 It is important to research carefully during the Options process to ensure students have full knowledge of the options available to them.